byronverz/byronverz.github.io/Data_is_Not_the_Next_Oil.md

 people will behave in some way that fits my biases.
 This is usually tempered with a moment of sonder a little while later and I realize that each and every person has a life as rich, unique and invigorating as mine, so the way I handle data needs to accommodate for that.
 Now we can structure technologies to only allow for certain use patterns, but even then, someone will fit those patterns and still throw your assumptions out of the window.
-This uniqueness is a principle reason why our data should not be treated as a commodity.
+This uniqueness is a principal reason why our data should not be treated as a commodity.

 The more obvious starting point when speaking about data is privacy.
 As a younger person who is perhaps expected